marekjm/pake/PROTOCOL.markdown

         'author':'Joe Example',
         'contact':'email [at] example [dot] com',
         'url':'http://pake.example.com/',
+        'push-url':'example.com',
     }

 `author` key is used to store authors name or nick.
 `contact` is necessary for contacting author is something is wrong with the node.
 `url` is main URL of the node,
+`push-url` is the URL used to push data to the node,

 >   **Detail**: if you set up a mirror for your node do not put its URL in `url` field -- leave it in `mirrors`.
 >   This way `pake` can determine if it is using a mirror or the original repository.